 NOTE 1: If a new Random Access procedure is triggered while another is already ongoing in the MAC entity, it is up to UE implementation whether to continue with the ongoing procedure or start with the new procedure (e.g. for SI request).

 RRC configures the following parameters for the Random Access procedure:

+Editor’s Note: The RRC parameters for 2-step random access will be added here (RAN1 input needed for power control related parameters etc).
+The names of the IEs listed below are also FFS and can be revisited later.

+Editor’s Note: the current text also assumes that RA prioritisation isn’t applicable to 2-step RACH and this needs to be discussed

 - prach-ConfigurationIndex: the available set of PRACH occasions for the transmission of the Random Access Preamble;